Leorev01/Habits_Builder/LOCALIZATION_GUIDE.md

 # Developer Guide: Adding New Languages

-This guide explains how to add support for a new language to the Habit Tracker console application.
+This guide explains how to add support for a new language to the **Habit Tracker console application**.

 ---

 ## 1. Add the language to `Languages.json`

 The `Languages.json` file is located in the `Resources` folder.
 It contains the list of supported languages.

 Example format in `Languages.json`: